 1. Ghana Herbal Pharmacopoeia: 3rd Edition

-While the traditional herbal system is still useful in modern health care delivery systems, there are challenges that need to be addressed to enhance potency and efficacy.
+While the traditional herbal system is still useful in modern health care delivery systems, some challenges need to be addressed to enhance potency and efficacy.
 The fundamentals for addressing these challenges are Science, Technology and Innovation(STI).
-The application of STI cuts across all the components of the value chain for effective transformation of the traditional herbal medicine.
+The application of STI cuts across all the components of the value chain for the effective transformation of traditional herbal medicine.
 Scientists and all types of researchers have an onerous responsibility to ensure scientific impact on traditional herbal medicine.
 It is in this regard that this Ghana Herbal Pharmacopeia has been published.

 2. Agricultural Innovations: Technological inputs for Enhancing Agricultural Production in Ghana

 Nevertheless, creating and sustaining an innovation climate calls for strong partnerships among all stakeholders especially between government, industry and research institutions.
 This underpins the exciting prospect building “Champions of Innovation Network” to rejuvenate the ecosystem of innovation.
-Offers enormous potential in promoting economic growth, creating jobs and finding solutions to major development challenges.
-Such a system transforms the productive sectors of the economy, emphasising value addition of raw materials through industrialisation resulting from increased innovation and knowledge generation.
+It offers enormous potential in promoting economic growth, creating jobs and finding solutions to major development challenges.
+Such a system transforms the productive sectors of the economy, emphasizing the value addition of raw materials through industrialization resulting from increased innovation and knowledge generation.

 As we take efforts to generate knowledge and stimulate innovation in the country, there is the need to create platforms to inform, educate and critique what has been done.
 We are delighted to publish the proceedings of the first Innovation Conference Ghana 2016, which counts as a platform for information discourse.
 It was the first innovation conference of its kind with very good participation from researchers in a wide range of disciplines.
 The conference was aimed at creating a network of innovation practitioners, including scholars in order to drive innovation research in Ghana and West Africa as a whole to facilitate socio-economic development and improve livelihoods.